kaimitai/FaxIScripts/readme.md

 The scripting layer contains strings, shop data and actual code.
 The strings are stored in a separate section, but the shop data and code live together in one combined section.
 The shop data gets moved to its own section in our assembly files, and any opcode referencing a shop uses its index - which is only resolved to an actual address during linking.
 This provides a zero-cost abstraction - no extra bytes, no layout penalties.

-There are two ROM regions we can use when patching, and the users can choose between different patching modes.
+There are two ROM sections we can use when patching, and the users can choose between different patching modes.

 Make sure to read the [documentation](./docs/doc.md) for a detailed overview of the syntax and structure of the assembly files we will be editing, as well as a list of all available opcodes.